Local and global structure of connections on nonarchimedean curves: Introduction

 \subsection{Acknowledgments}

 Thanks to Francesco Baldassarri for arranging a visit to Padova in September 2012 during which some of this work was completed.
-Thanks also to Matt Baker, Xander Faber, Andrea Pulita, and Jer\^ome Poineau for helpful discussions.
+Thanks also to Matt Baker, Bruno Chiarellotto, Xander Faber, Andrea Pulita, and J\'er\^ome Poineau for helpful discussions.